Constructing Parsimonious Analytic Models for Dynamic Systems via Symbolic Regression: Experimental Results

 The data set for \emph{Experiment~C2} was created by integrating (\ref{eq:ips}) by using the fourth-order Runge-Kutta method and adding Gaussian noise.
 The transformation from the original states $x = [\alpha, \dot\alpha]^\top$ to the states with Gaussian noise $x_n = [\alpha_n, \dot\alpha_n]^\top$ is defined as

-where $r_{n,1}, \, r_{n,2}$ are random numbers drawn from a normal distribution with zero mean and a standard deviation of 1, the constant $\lambda \in \{ 0, 0.01, 0.05, 0.1 \}$ controls the amount of noise and the constants $\pi$ and $40$ are chosen so that the added noise is approximately proportional to the range of each variable.
+where $r_{n,1}, \, r_{n,2}$ are random numbers drawn from a normal distribution with zero mean and a standard deviation of 1.
+The constant $\lambda \in \{ 0, 0.01, 0.05, 0.1 \}$ controls the amount of noise and the constants $\pi$ and $40$ make sure that the added noise is approximately proportional to the range of each variable.